Unincorporated area: Australia

-Australian Capital Territory

-The Australian Capital Territory (ACT) has no municipalities.
-The territorial government is directly responsible for matters normally carried out by a local government.
-In some countries, this arrangement would be referred to as a unitary authority, but the Australian Bureau of Statistics refers to the whole of the ACT as an unincorporated area.

-New South Wales

-The far west and north of New South Wales constitutes the Unincorporated Far West Region, which is sparsely populated and barely warrants an elected council.
-A civil servant in the state capital manages such matters as are necessary.
-The second unincorporated area of this state is Lord Howe Island.

-Northern Territory

-In the Northern Territory, 1.45% of the total area and 4.0% of the population are in unincorporated areas, including the unincorporated Top End region (the largest), the Northern Territory Rates Act Area, Nhulunbuy, the community of Alyangula on Groote Eylandt in the northern region, and Yulara in the southern region.

-South Australia

-In South Australia, 60% of the state's area belongs to the Pastoral Unincorporated Area.
-Those located in this area – less than 0.2% of the state's population – receive municipal services provided by a state agency, the Outback Communities Authority.

-Victoria

-Victoria has 10 small unincorporated areas, which are either small islands directly administered by the state or ski resorts administered by state-appointed management boards.

 Canada

 In Canada, depending on the province, an unincorporated settlement is one that does not have a municipal council that governs solely over the settlement.
 It is usually, but not always, part of a larger municipal government.
 These range from small hamlets to large urbanized areas similar in size to a town or city.

+In Alberta, unincorporated communities can be classified as Hamlet, Locality or townsite.
+A Hamlet is an unincorporated community that can be designated by the council of Municipal District or Specialized Municipality within their boundaries, or by the Minister of Municipal Affairs within the boundaries of an Improvement District.

 For example, were they incorporated, the urban service areas of Fort McMurray in the Regional Municipality of Wood Buffalo and Sherwood Park in Strathcona County would be the fifth- and sixth-largest cities in Alberta.

-In British Columbia, unincorporated settlements lie outside municipal boundaries entirely, and are administered directly by regional/county-level governments similar to the American system.

 Unincorporated settlements with a population between 100 and 1,000 residents may have the status of designated place in Canadian census data.

 In some provinces, large tracts of undeveloped wilderness or rural country are unorganized areas that fall directly under the provincial jurisdiction.
 Some unincorporated settlements in such unorganized areas may have some types of municipal services provided to them by a quasigovernmental agency such as a local services board in Ontario.
 In New Brunswick, where a significant population lives in a local service district, taxation and services may come directly from the province.